rusalshrestha98/python-fundamentals-jupyter-notebook/00-TableOfContents.md

 1. The "pass" Statement

 ## 9.)
 Classes and Objects
+1. What are Classes and Objects
-1. Definition of a Class
+1. Creating a Class
-1. Definition of an Object
+1. Creating an Object
+1. Constructors
 1. Encapsulation
 1. Inheritance